Narmada2706/News_Sorting_Project/README.md

 For a given news article, the system should be able to classify them according to various categories like Finance, Sports etc.

 # WHO I AM ?
 My Name is Narmada .I am Pursuing Third Year in Computer Science And Engineering from SGGS College Nanded.
-NOW I am Doing Internship in Machine learning and Artificial Intelligence Domain.

 # Other Useful Links:
 https://www.linkedin.com/in/narmada-ugale-b411a61ab/